ACICFG/youBBS-ACICFG/README.md

 This is a simple and quick BBS.

-Looks like V2EX, but in PHP.
+Yet another V2EX-like forum in PHP.

 Smaller than StartBBS(Openshift quick install ver. avalable in my Github:-) ).